Apple iPhone 14 vs Samsung Galaxy A25 5G

 Who should buy each?

-Choose the Samsung Galaxy A25 5G if: you need a large, vibrant display for gaming, you want a long-lasting battery for all-day use, or you prefer a more affordable price point without sacrificing performance.
+Choose the Samsung Galaxy A25 5G if: you want a vibrant display for gaming, need longer battery life for extended use, or are looking for a budget-friendly option.
 (6.5" display, 120 Hz refresh)

 Conclusion